Learn how you can use generative artificial intelligence (GenAI) at CCCU and what conditions the University has put on its use.

 Bias refers to the learned prejudices in the data that an AI has been trained on.
 For example, an AI may develop gender, racial, and/or political biases producing stereotypical and/or discriminative content. |

-GenAI cannot be used in writing your assignments, unless it has been specified as a criterion of your assessment.
+GenAI cannot be used in writing your assignments, unless it has been specified as a part of your assessment at levels 2-5 of the AIAS.

-Cite Them Right provides guidance and examples for referencing GenAI tools.
+The Referencing section of this guidance has advice and Cite Them Right provides guidance and examples for referencing GenAI.
 Make sure you use the referencing style for your course, found in your course handbook.

 The University does not recommend or endorse any specific GenAI tools.
-GenAI should only be used in accordance with the guidelines outlined above.
+GenAI should be used in accordance with the guidance given here.

 You can also contact the Learning Skills Team for further advice and guidance.
-The Learning & Research Librarian can offer you guidance on your research and referencing, and your learning developer can provide advice on your assignments such as essays, reports, presentations and posters.
+The Academic Librarians can offer you guidance on your research and referencing, and your Learning Developer can provide advice on your assessments such as essays, reports, presentations and posters.
 You can learn more about the Learning Skills Team for your course and the support they offer on the Learning Skills Hub.

 There is a risk of academic misconduct and plagiarism if you choose not to follow the University guidance on using GenAI.
 For more information, please refer to the Academic Integrity pages on the Learning Skills Hub, or speak with your course Learning Skills Team for further advice and guidance.